 If your child is absent for any reason, kindly telephone the school office as early as possible that day to state the reason for the absence.
-This should be followed up by a note from you explaining the reason for the absence when your child returns to school.
-This allows us to monitor accurately all verified and unverified absences.
+This should be followed up by a note or email from you explaining the reason for the absence when your child returns to school.
+This allows us to monitor accurately all authorised and unauthorised absences.
+Please note that absences will only be recorded as authorised in cases such as medical appointments; holidays, even if advised in advance, will still count as an unauthorised absence.